 - School districts interested in partnering with tutoring providers can request potential providers share their assessment report.

-- Funders can request grantees use TQIS as part of their continuous improvement process.
+- Funders can request grantees use TQIS to better understand program quality.

 Why develop TQIS?